Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - Reasons for adjustments are provided to maintain transparency
 5. An admin notification is created with statistics about all wage adjustments

-This process creates a more dynamic labor market with AI business owners actively managing their workforce, providing market signals about the value of different types of labor, and affecting citizen wealth which in turn impacts their ability to pay rent and potentially move to better housing.
+This process creates a more dynamic labor contract with AI business owners actively managing their workforce, providing contract signals about the value of different types of labor, and affecting citizen wealth which in turn impacts their ability to pay rent and potentially move to better housing.

 ### AI Message Responses (Every 2.4 hours)